matthewd673/warlock/README.md

 # warlock

-Warlock is a raycasting *(not tracing)* engine built in C with raylib.
+Warlock is a raycasting engine built in C with raylib.
 Currently, it is most comparable to the Wolf3D renderer except with textured floors and ceilings.

+**NOTE:** Contrary to popular belief, DOOM used an object-first renderer *not* a raycasting engine.
+This means that instead of casting rays to calculate wall heights like Wolf3D it iterated through a tree of walls and projected them to the screen using some clever trig functions.
+In other words, Warlock is currently failing in its goal to be a DOOM-like renderer.
+The `object-first` branch aims to (eventually) fix this.

 ## Build & Run